cyberkatie/ETF-Trading-Project/README.md

 An ETF is an Exchange-Traded Fund which is traded on stock exchanges.
 An ETF is a collection of stocks which if managed right, can lead to very beneficial outcomes.

-*Goal:* Which ETF would give us the best return?
+*Goal:* To find ETF would give us the best return

 To answer this, we will be looking at three questions: